mauceano/scripts/dmaas/powershell/sql/restoreSQL-CCS-hedp2023dec/README.md

 ## Credits

-Both script and readme are entirely based on the work from [Brian Seltzer](https://github.com/bseltz-cohesity/)
+This readme is entirely based on the work from [Brian Seltzer](https://github.com/bseltz-cohesity/), and the script is entirely based on his [restoreSQL-CCS.ps1](https://raw.githubusercontent.com/bseltz-cohesity/scripts/master/dmaas/powershell/restoreSQL-CCS/restoreSQL-CCS.ps1)

 ## Warning